 Despite their high price tags Beats headphones have grown to become one of the most successful audio products of all time.
 Regardless of how many complaints or negative reviews they receive, they continue to fly off the shelves.
 So why fight it?
 We’re turning into the skid and exploring what are some of the best Beats headphones you can get?
 Luckily for us, there aren’t too many options currently available.
 But as always, we’ll be sure to update this list in the future so that you can be certain the information reflected here is accurate.

-Editor’s note: this list was updated on June 3, 2019, to include the Beats Powerbeats Pro.
+Editor’s note: this list was updated on August 22nd, 2019, to address research regarding music’s impact on workout performance.

 Let’s just jump right in, the best Beats headphones you can get are the Solo3 Wireless.